ARCTraining/hpc2-software/book/course/theory.md

 * Upgrading/downgrading package versions
 * Installation and removal of dependancies

-The most commonly used package managers on ARC3/ARC4 are conda (distributed through Anaconda) and pip.
+The most commonly used package managers on Aire is conda (distributed through miniforge) and pip.

-* [Anaconda](https://arcdocs.leeds.ac.uk/software/compilers/anaconda.html) is an environment and package manager, primarily for Python and R.
+* [Conda](https://arcdocs.leeds.ac.uk/aire/software/interpreters/miniforge.html) is an environment and package manager, primarily for Python and R.
 * [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) is a package manager for Python.

 ## Build tools